HEI Accreditation Programme

-Accreditation is a process by which a national body that defines standards, verifies the standards of local provision.
-The Faculty of Intensive Care Medicine (FICM) will use this process to accredit university Advanced Critical Care Practitioner (ACCP) programmes to ensure they are meticulously aligned to the FICM ACCP curriculum leading towards FICM ACCP Membership.
+Accreditation is a process by which a national body that defines standards verifies the standards of local provision.
+FICM will use this process to accredit university Advanced Critical Care Practitioner (ACCP) programmes to ensure they are meticulously aligned to the FICM ACCP curriculum leading towards FICM ACCP Membership.
 This marries with the established course approvals process of universities – validation.

 Aims and Objectives of Accreditation